jaxcs/DeSNP/README.md

 DETAILS FOR BASIC DATA SUMMARIZATION
 ------------------------------------

-This project also include a program `summarize.py` that takes the output from the desnp program and does some basic grouping and summarization.
-Currently the program can group by probe (no grouping) or gene (groups by MGI ID Gene id).
+This project also includes a program `summarize.py` that takes the output from the desnp program and does some basic grouping and summarization.
+Currently the program can group by probe (no grouping) or gene (groups by MGI ID or Gene ID).
 In all cases a *log2 transform* and *quantile normalization* are run against a matrix of intensity values.
 As we've mentioned before the MooseDB zip file includes 3 files.
 One of these files is `data.tsv`.
 This includes the intensity values for the probes in `probes.tsv` and the strains in `samples.tsv`.
 The program uses the `probes_filtered.tsv` file to select the set of probes for which summary statistics will be run.
 If "gene" grouping is being done, an addidtional step is added where the probes are grouped, and then a *median polish* is run on these groups to get one intensity value for each group for each sample.
 This program adds an additional file to the MooseDB Zip named `statistics.tsv`.
 This contains several columns of annotation information for each group and then appends the summarized intensity values to the row of data.
 The column names for the summarized intensity values are taken from the `samples.tsv` files `sampleid` column.
-If you are trying to run this tool from data files other than the ones generated from MooseDB
+If you are trying to run this tool from data files other than the ones generated from MooseDB, the following are supported columns (you can substitute the word "MGI" with "Gene" if using another ID set):

-    id, ProbeSet ID, MGI ID, MGI Symbol, MGI Name, Chr, Start, End, Strand
+    id, Probe ID, ProbeSet ID, MGI ID, MGI Symbol, MGI Name, Chr, Start, End, Strand

+    OR

+    id, Probe ID, ProbeSet ID, Location, MGI ID, MGI Symbol, MGI Name, Start, End, Strand

 USAGE of `summarize.py` program: